 Nap: The texture left on pile fabrics.

-Pile: The raised fibers above the face of a woven textile.
+Pile: The raised fibers above the face of the woven textile.

 Stitch In The Ditch: A straight stitch that lands in the groove where two seams meet on the right side of a project.

 I know that this is a lot of terminologies; these are the most common words to become informal hearing.
-When taking a class in real life, online or through a book, these you will need to know what the teacher or author is explaining.
-Your knowledge of the foundation techniques or vocabulary is high, the sewing part will become much easier, and your confidence will be higher, I promise!
+However, when taking a class in real life, online, or through a book, you must know what the teacher or author is explaining.
+Consequently, if your knowledge of the foundation techniques or vocabulary is high, the sewing part will become comfortable, and your confidence will soar, I promise!

-I always say, no matter how much we already know you can always learn something new.
-Open a book, website, or blog, take a class that is labeled for a beginner, even if you think your skill is higher.
-I bet you will learn a tip or trick or two; there is something to be said for taking it back to the basics now and then, it’s refreshing.
+Also, I always say no matter how much we already know, you can still learn something new.
+Next, open a book, website, or blog, and take a class labeled for a beginner, even if you think your skill is higher.
+Because you will learn a tip or trick or two, there is something to be said for taking it back to the basics now and then; it’s refreshing.